holdex/developers/.github/CONTRIBUTING.md

 Keep it [clean and simple](https://pulsar.apache.org/contribute/develop-semantic-title/#how-to-write-good-pr-titles).

 ## Requesting Review
 Once your PR is ready, assign reviewers and mark it as "ready to review".
-But before that, make sure:

-Stalled PR
-We usually reject and close PRs which do not have activity for the last 24 hours, unless there is a clear comment explaining the reason why that PR is stalled.

-### Link PR to Issue
-When creating a PR, you must [link it](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) to the corresponding Problem (issue).

-### Report your time
-Make sure to report the time you spent on the PR.
+But before that, make sure to report the time you have spent on the PR.

 > [!NOTE]
 > When contributing, it's essential to report time accurately, including all stages of development (planning, implementation, QA).
 We encourage opening a PR at the start of your work, even during the planning or investigation phase.
 Programming and designing isn't just about writing code or creating designs; it also involves planning (40%) and QA (20-30%).